 In general, a trust is a legal agreement that allows a trustee to manages trust funds or hold valuables such as properties, bank accounts, money, and business inheritances on behalf of a beneficiary or beneficiaries which can always file for an Inheritance Dispute.
 In case the death was an accident then the beneficiaries can look for legal help from a wrongful death lawyer to obtain the claims they deserve due to the loss of their loved one.
 The main parties in a trust include the following:

-• Trustor/ settler/ grantor.
-This is the person that sets up a trust and takes up the responsibility to transfer the assets to reflect the name of the beneficiary
+- Trustor/ settler/ grantor.
+This is the person that works with a trust company Hong Kong and takes up the responsibility to transfer the assets to reflect the name of the beneficiary

 Benefits of a Trust